JimDesu/basis-lang/spec.md

 The implicit upcast is a **typing-acceptance rule, not a value-rewriting rule**.
 The bytes underlying the value are unchanged across the upcast boundary; the static analysis simply accepts the value at the broader type.
 What changes at the boundary is the type-lens through which the value is interpreted: methods declared on a type interpret that type's bytes per that type's conventions, and methods declared on a parent or ancestor type interpret the bytes per the parent's conventions, which may differ.
 Witnesses for class dispatch are constructed at the relevant slot boundary based on the slot's declared type at that point — a witness constructed for an upcast value uses the upcast slot's type, with no mechanism (and no reason) to look back to a value's earlier slot history.
 The full rule for when buffer-backed dispatch identity is captured at a class-typed slot, and the conditions under which a child type's identity carries through to dispatch versus is lost in transit through intermediate non-class-typed buffer-backed parameters, is in §9.18.

 Domains are first-class types: they may be parameters, fields, receivers of class methods, expression-position results via `-> name`, and so on.
 The hierarchy is **open for child extension**: a downstream module may declare a child of an imported domain.
 The implicit-upcast relation is structurally stable across this extension because the upcast is one-directional (child → parent) and child declarations do not widen the upcast set for any existing type.
-The asymmetry with the failure-message hierarchy (§4.9), which is closed for downstream extension, is intentional: domain-hierarchy openness does not introduce the silent-widening risk that motivates the failure-message hierarchy closure.

 ### 5.4 Records